mehnazzeb1990-arch/MZ-IELTS/README.md

 - Printable score report
 - Responsive design for desktop and mobile devices
 - Modern and user-friendly interface
+- ## 🤖 AI Feature

+MZ IELTS Speaking Partner uses Google Gemini AI to simulate an IELTS Speaking Examiner.

+The AI performs the following tasks:

+- Conducts a realistic IELTS Speaking interview
+- Asks IELTS-style questions for Parts 1, 2, and 3
+- Evaluates the candidate's responses
+- Estimates an IELTS Speaking band score
+- Provides detailed feedback for improvement
+- Suggests grammar and vocabulary improvements
+- Generates constructive speaking assessment based on IELTS Band Descriptors

+### AI System Prompt

+The AI is instructed to:

+- Act as a professional IELTS Speaking Examiner.
+- Conduct the interview in a friendly and professional manner.
+- Ask only IELTS Speaking questions.
+- Complete all three speaking parts before giving feedback.
+- Never reveal the band score during the interview.
+- Evaluate responses using the official IELTS Speaking Band Descriptors.
+- Assess Fluency and Coherence, Lexical Resource, Grammatical Range and Accuracy, and Pronunciation.
+- Provide constructive feedback with suggestions for improvement after the test is completed.
 ## 📷 Screenshots

 ### Home Page